-3 Types of Snow Removal Contracts
+Types Of Snow Removal Contracts

 If you have a per event contract, you’ll only pay if snow falls.
-Our crews start plowing after the snow accumulates to an agreed upon height, usually 2-4 inches.
+Our crews start plowing after the snow accumulates to an agreed-upon height, usually 2-4 inches.
 Some property managers like this because they don’t pay for services they don’t receive, and it allows for an itemized statement at the end of each month, which they can then incorporate into an expense report.

 A full-service contract is also set for 2-3 years, and it’s really the Cadillac plan of snow and ice removal.
 Our full-service customers don’t have to worry about anything for the season, and all of the best options listed below are included.
 This is great for retail properties that truly want a partner in fighting winter weather.

 Want to keep your property safe this winter?